krishchow/Null-Battleship/README.md

 ### Installing

 1.)
-Download this repo via the 'Clone or download' button or clone it via the git CLI:
+Download this repo via the '`Clone or download`' button or clone it via the git CLI:

 ```
 git clone https://github.com/krishchow/Null-Battleship.git
 ```

-And repeat
+2.)
+Once the folder is downloaded and opened ensure the requirements are installed via pip:

 ```
-until finished
+pip install -r requirements.txt
 ```

 End with an example of getting some data out of the system or using it for a little demo